 Swimming Pool & School House

-The most haunting of locations we came across during our visit was the Amusement Park.
-It was un-staged, sun bleached, and overgrown but there was no denying what it had once been.
+The most haunting of locations we came across during our visit to Pripyat and the entire Chernobyl Exclusion Zone was the Amusement Park.
+It was un-staged, sun-bleached, and overgrown but there was no denying what it had once been.
 The day after the disaster they had opened the Amusement Park to keep residents of Pripyat distracted from the ongoing battle at Reactor 4.
-The bright colors, though faded, remained cheerful against the sunny blue sky.
+The bright colours, though faded, remained cheerful against the sunny blue sky.
 For a moment it was almost easy to forget exactly why the Amusement Park was abandoned – but only for a moment.

 Central Square & River Front

-At a first glance it was very difficult to see the outline of the square through the overgrowth of trees that had reclaimed the space in the 30 years since the disaster.
+At first glance, it was very difficult to see the outline of the square through the overgrowth of trees that had reclaimed the space in the 30 years since the disaster.
 Several of these buildings surrounded the square and we spent time visiting the Recreation Center and Supermarket.
 The Recreation Center was complete with a pool (ice lingered on the surface), a Boxing ring (in what was once an orangery), and a large gymnasium space.
-The Supermarket still had signs hanging from it and at a glance we could see shopping trolleys and refrigerator units tipped over on their sides.
-Further along from the Central Square was the River Front, where a beautiful cafe had once stood, and a river boat had sat.
-The test of time had not been kind to either – the River Boat was submerged further down the shore line where it had half sunk, and the beautiful stained glass in the Cafe had been broken and smashed in pieces over time.
+The Supermarket still had signs hanging from it and at a glance, we could see shopping trolleys and refrigerator units tipped over on their sides.
+Further along from the Central Square was the River Front, where a beautiful cafe had once stood, and a riverboat had sat.
+The test of time had not been kind to either – the River Boat was submerged further down the shoreline where it had half sunk, and the beautiful stained glass in the Cafe had been broken and smashed in pieces over time.

 Police & Fire Stations